seqeralabs/tower-cli/USAGE.md

  New pipeline 'my_rnaseq_nf_pipeline' added at user workspace
 ```

-The optional `--params-file` parameter is used to pass a set of default parameters that will be associated with the pipeline in the Launchpad.
+The optional `--params-file` flag is used to pass a set of default parameters that will be associated with the pipeline in the Launchpad.

-> **Note**: The `params-file` must be a YAML or JSON file., using [Nextflow configuration file](https://www.nextflow.io/docs/latest/config.html#config-syntax) syntax.
+> **Note**: The `params-file` must be a YAML or JSON file using [Nextflow configuration file](https://www.nextflow.io/docs/latest/config.html#config-syntax) syntax.

 ### Import and export a pipeline